spinalcordtoolbox/sct_docker/README.rst

    LXterminal and FSLeyes should open, depending on how fast your computer is FSLeyes may take a few seconds to open.

-   If fsleyes is not working in the LXterminal :
+   If fsleyes is not working in the LXterminal:

    	 - Check if it working on the docker machine by running ``fsleyes &`` in the docker quickstart terminal

 		- If it works, run all the commands in the docker terminal.